Who was Arius and why is he important?

 “Anyone could justly censure those who have presumed to affirm that he is a Creature made of nothing, like the rest of the creatures; for how then would he be a Son?”

-Arius’ followers were limited to a small number of people in Egypt.
+Arius’ real followers were limited to a small number of people in Egypt.
 The Eusebii were the real theological leaders of the anti-Nicene movement.
-They agreed with Arius in many respects because they all belonged to the same school.
-Therefore they supported Arius in his struggle against the theology of Alexander of Alexandria.
-For example:
+They agreed with Arius in many respects because they all belonged to the same school:

 “Arius … represents a school … and the school was to some extent independent of him.
 Arianism did not look back on him later with respect and awe as its founder.”
 (RH, 97)